mathieu-clement/walter_mittelholzer_bot/README.md

 convert it to JPEG, resize it (Mastodon allows up to 1.6 megapixels only) and create a short URL and publish a toot to Mastodon.

+The _chmod_ part is a quick and dirty way to avoid permission issues.
+Ideally you'd want to either set the UID properly in the container to match that of the user running the container, or _chown_ it on the host OS to match the one assigned by the guest OS.

 ## Limitations

 This program has the following known bugs at the moment: